bryandj/dsc-mod-4-project-online-ds-ft-090919/README.md

 <img src="images/rolling_30080.png"/>

 - After plotting rolling mean, rolling standard deviation, and monthly returns, there is no trend in the plot.
-- Now I conducted a Augmented Dickey-Fuller Test for stationarity.
+- Now I conducted an Augmented Dickey-Fuller Test for stationarity.

 #### ADF (Augmented Dickey-Fuller Test)
 <img src="images/adf.png"/>